The Oakland County Jail in Pontiac, Michigan

 What You Need to Know About the Oakland County Jail

 Oakland County built its main jail in the early 1970s.
 The jail is a maximum security facility housing over 400 male and female inmates.
 The intake area for processing new arrests includes holding tanks and observation cells, which accommodate as many as 156 inmates.
-After several days in the intake area, and a security classification process, the jail staff moves inmates to one of several long-term housing units.
+After several days in the intake area and a security classification process, the jail staff moves inmates to one of several long-term housing units.

-Medical staff operates a health clinic at the jail.
+The medical staff operates a health clinic at the jail.
 The clinic has seven single cells for those needing more intensive medical treatment.
 A Jail Annex was completed in 1987 and is attached to the Main Jail.
 The Annex houses approximately 500 additional inmates.

 The jail population consists of those awaiting trial or sentencing on misdemeanor or felony matters or servicing jail sentences of one year or less.
+The jail’s address is:

 Responsibilities of the Oakland County Sheriff